wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Go into the `censor` function.
 In the first line of the function add `faceCtx.imageSmoothingEnabled = false`.

-If you don't have that, the image is just kind of blury so what the browser does is it says "oh this is pixelated!, let me try to smooth it out".
+If you don't have that, the image is just kind of blurry so what the browser does is it says "oh this is pixelated!, let me try to smooth it out".
 But if you turn that off, you get the real pixelated values.

 ![](@attachment/Clipboard_2020-04-21-19-06-41.png) 45:04
 ![](@attachment/Clipboard_2020-04-21-19-07-31.png)